 The festivities for the Blessing commence in the late afternoon.
 Live music, amusement rides for the little ones, as well as food and craft stalls are for everyone’s entertainment.

-As the sun goes down, the happy mood and fun atmosphere builds as the crowd eagerly await the formal proceedings.
+As the sun goes down, the happy mood and fun atmosphere build as the crowd eagerly await the formal proceedings.

 Blessing of the Fleet